tarjei/eventdispatcher.js/README.md

     by users in their own `dispatchEvent` calls (which shouldn't ever throw as that would be non-standard for the real `EventTarget`).

-## Todos
+## Possible to-dos

+-   See `todo`'s' within code.

 -   Support `worker.onerror`

+-   Allow `__getParent` to return a promise to allow async bubbling

--   Consider refactoring so that all properties and methods are private and all early/late/default listeners, parent retrieval, and option setting are done at class creation time (dynamically).
+-   Consider refactoring so that all methods (as with properties) are private and all early/late/default listeners, parent retrieval, and option setting are done dynamically at class creation time or, alternatively, at any time via ES6 Symbols (Babel) which are somewhat more "safely" namespaced.
 Remove `hasEventListener` as it is necessarily run-time and non-standard.

--   Refactor out the proxy in favor of just an adapter (since we have to clone native event properties anyways in order to properly set `target`, etc.).
+-   Add `getEventHandler` and `setEventHandler` methods (ala Mozilla)?

--   Provide option for early, late, and default listeners to capture and bubble (will need to propagate independently of normal listeners).
+-   Provide option for early, late, and default listeners to capture and bubble (will need to propagate independently of normal listeners)?

 -   Add another type of late listener or config which executes even after async default?

--   Use babel and ES6 Symbols, e.g., for bubbling state, parents (or getParent), children (for capturing), parent names/paths, etc. to provide safer namespacing of properties?

--   Add `getEventHandler` and `setEventHandler` methods (ala Mozilla)?

--   See `todo`'s' within code.

 -   Demo `click()` (for capturing/bubbling/propagation) and
     `submit()` (for default and default prevention) on implementations on JSON.